metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is `Log.INFO`.)<br>

 <h3 id=setFlushEventsOnClose>Flush all events</h3>
-Using this function, you can specify that when the application is closed, all events buffered in the device, should be sent or not:
+Using this function, you can specify wether when the application is closed, all events buffered in the device, should be sent or not:
 <br>
 <div dir=ltr>